 When a client receives an automatic notification that their Executive Report is ready, they’ll receive a personalized email that identifies the business’s highlights and areas for opportunities.
 This will prompt the client to see where they are winning and what areas need improvement.
 The CTA is for the client to view their Executive Report, which re-directs them to their Executive Report in their Business App.
 They do not need a login to view their Executive Report, but if they click on any button within their Business App, the client will be prompted to log in.

 Change user notification settings in bulk

-To edit your clients’ notifications, go to Partner Center > Businesses > Users > Search User > kebab icon > Edit Notifications.
+To edit your clients’ notifications, go to Partner Center > Businesses > Users > Search User > click the > Edit Notifications.
 From here you can edit what notifications that user receives.
 Under “Business App” you will see Executive Report related notifications that can be edited.

 You can also adjust this in bulk for many users.
-From the manage users page, select all the users you wish to modify (or leave blank to default to all) and then click ‘bulk update’ button in the top right of the page.
+From the manage users page, select all the users you wish to modify (or leave blank to default to all) and then click ‘Bulk Update x Users’ button in the top right of the page.

 Configure your clients’ Executive Report experience

-To configure your clients’ Executive Report, go to Partner Center > Administration > Customize > Business App.
-From there, you can choose the layout section order, whether or not you’d like recommendations to appear in the report, whether you’d like the Marketing Funnel to appear in the report and the default time-range for the report.
+To configure your clients’ Executive Report, go to Partner Center > Administration > Customize > Business App Settings.
+From there, you can choose the layout section order, whether or not you’d like recommendations to appear in the report, whether you’d like the Marketing Funnel to appear in the report and the default time range for the report.